THE BERLIN TASTING

 Steven Spurrier attended each and every Berlin Tasting alongside Eduardo.
 He wrote, these and other tastings totalled over fifteen nations and reached more than 1400 wine experts...
 Chilean wines were placed among the top three places in twenty out of the twenty-two events, achieving a remarkable 90% success rate in overall preferences.
 It is this consistency across different vintages over a ten year period that is so important.

-Since the Berlin Tasting, the 2000 Viñedo Chadwick has gone on to achieve even greater acclaim from thefine-wine media.
-Most notably, in 2018 it was given the rare and distinctive honour of being named as a ‘Wine Legend’ by the international and highly influential publication Decanter.
-This placed Viñedo Chadwick firmly in the company of the world’s most renowned names.
+Since the Berlin Tasting, the 2000 Viñedo Chadwick has gone on to achieve even greater acclaim from the fine-wine media.
+Most notably, in 2018 it was given the rare and distinctive honour of being named as a ‘Wine Legend’ for vintage 2000 by the international and highly influential publication Decanter.
 Certainly, critics’ ratings bear this out, especially two 100-point scores for the 2014 and 2107 vintages from James Suckling.
-Remarkably, this was the first time that any Chilean wine had secured a perfect score.
+Remarkably, in the case of 2014, this was the first time that any Chilean wine had secured a perfect score.
+The 2021 vintage was awarded 100 points by Luis Gutiérrez for Robert Parker’s The Wine Advocate and Tim Atkin MW, both first ever perfect score for Chile by the critics.